Facing Internal Opposition

 And then, the third group: “Still others were saying, ‘We have had to borrow money to pay the king’s tax on our fields and our vineyards.
 Although we are of the same flesh and blood as our countrymen and though our sons are as good as theirs, yet we have to subject our sons and our daughters to slavery.
 Some of our daughters have already been enslaved, but we are powerless, because our fields and our vineyards belong to others.’”

 Now, you need to get a little picture of what’s going on here.
 Number one, you have a food shortage.
 Apparently there was a famine during this time, and it probably started well before the rebuilding of the wall.
 And so, you get a food shortage, and some people that don’t own any land are basically saying, “We don’t – we’re trying to build this wall.
 We’re trying to do God’s will.
-We got a bigger problem: We gotta eat.”
+We got a bigger problem: We’ve got to eat.”

 Some people who do own land, their problem is, their debt ceiling eclipsed.
-Unlike the government, where they can have meetings, and figure out where you want to put how many trillion dollars, once your collateral for your home, once your collateral for your vineyards… And now, they’ve actually sold their children, sons and daughters, as slaves.
+Unlike the government, where they can have meetings, and figure out where you want to put how many trillion dollars, once your collateral for your home, once your collateral for your vineyards…and now, they’ve actually sold their children, sons and daughters, as slaves.
 They’re basically saying, “We’re done.
-We got nothing else to mortgage.”
+We’ve got nothing else to mortgage.”

 And then, the third group is, they’ve got high taxes.
 The Persian king, on all the places that were subject to him, would exercise a tax.
 And so, these people are saying, “You know something?
 Hey, Nehemiah, I really appreciate this plan.
 I know God’s in it, and we’re all excited, and we’re half done.
 Um, but, you know, we’re rebuilding this wall to fulfill God’s plan, and, um, my home is gone, my vineyard is gone, and my fellow Jewish brothers – you know, these guys that we’re working hand in hand, arm in arm” – because in chapter 3, remember?
 They all worked by affinity groups.
 “The wealthy people have taken this opportunity to take everything I have, and everything I own.
 So, what’s the use of building this wall?”